When you work in Denmark for a Danish employer, you automatically have the right to holiday pay.

 FerieKonto transfers the money to your NemKonto at the end of the holiday year (30 April).

-You can claim your holiday pay by clicking the link in the green box above.
+You can claim your holiday pay by clicking the link in the blue box above.

 Your employer calculates your holiday pay.
 In general, you accrue 12.5% of your salary in holiday allowance.
 This complies with 2.08 days of holiday for every month that you are employed.

 If your employment is shorter than one month or if there are days during a month that you do not accrue entitlement to holiday, you accrue 0.07 days of holiday for each day you are employed.

 Your employer deducts tax before payment to FerieKonto.

 You accrue holiday pay in the calendar year from 1 January to 31 December.
 You must take your holiday during the holiday year starting 1 May and ending 30 April.